 2015 marked the year that most people received their news from Facebook rather than Google.
 This seemingly innocuous shift in how we get our information signals the first time content has been pushed to us; rather than pulled – by that, I mean we have become reliant on our friends, our family and our social networks’ algorithms to choose what content to show us and when; rather than our previous proactive attempts at seeking out information and news on a particular event or topic.

-It is also no coincidence that the political landscape since 2015 has seen some tremendous upheaval – Brexit, Donald Trump and even the recent General Election – and it is more important than ever that we must be aware of the technology that sits behind this shift in how we consume our information, as well as the ramifications it has on how we form opinions and act more broadly as citizens and cheap viagra alternative society as a whole.
+It is also no coincidence that the political landscape since 2015 has seen some tremendous upheaval – Brexit, Donald Trump and even the recent General Election – and it is more important than ever that we must be aware of the technology that sits behind this shift in how we consume our information, as well as the ramifications it has on how we form opinions and act more broadly as citizens and cheap viagra for sale society as a whole.

 History has taught us that technology has a strong cultural impact on how we form opinions.
 In the late-40s/early-50s, American TV went through its “golden age” when it was dominated by three channels and ushered in the age of “mass media”.
 Certain programmes were watched by upwards of 80% of TV households in America!
 So what early TV lacked in diversity, it promoted in cohesiveness via the proverbial “water cooler” and ushered an age of cultural homogeneity as people discussed these shows together.